-Héroux-Devtek's principal customers are Boeing and USAF.
-In fiscal 2018, sales to these principal customers represented approximately 36.7% of the Corporation's total sales.
+Héroux-Devtek's principal customer is Boeing.
+In fiscal 2019, sales to this principal customer represented approximately 22% of the Corporation's total sales.
 Principal customers are customers for whom the Corporation sales are 10% or more.
-No other customers accounted for more than 10% of the Corporation's consolidated sales in the fiscal year ended March 31, 2018.
+No other customers accounted for more than 10% of the Corporation's consolidated sales in the fiscal year ended March 31, 2019.